-After engaging in an onsite discovery session with QVC’s business and technical teams, both parties agreed that the best option for the retailer was a migration to Endeca Page Builder.
+An onsite discovery session and consulting with the business and technical teams led us to migrate to Endeca Page Builder.
 This stalwart platform has since been succeeded by Oracle Commerce Experience Manager, part of the Oracle Commerce suite.

-Why didn’t RealDecoy and QVC opt instead for Oracle Commerce Experience Manager?
+(Why didn’t RealDecoy and QVC opt instead for Oracle Commerce Experience Manager?
 It was summer of 2012, and the first incarnation of Oracle Commerce Experience Manager was just about to hit the market.
 But no first release of a new software platform is without its break-in period of glitches and bug fixes.
-At the time, Endeca Page Builder was the proven platform.
+To avoid settling cracks, we agreed on the proven platform.)

-The RealDecoy team prides itself on collaborating with clients over the long term to achieve the best business outcomes.
-As part of its Endeca Page Builder implementation with QVC, RealDecoy handled the essential task of search tuning and developed complete documentationto empower QVC’s technical and business users RealDecoy didn’t just give the QVC teams a basket of fish, it taught them how to fish, with a crawl-walk-and-then-run model that made the implementation and migration from QVC’s previous platform as painless as possible.
+The RealDecoy team prides itself on collaborating with our clients over the long term to achieve the best business outcomes.
+As part of its Endeca Page Builder implementation with QVC, RealDecoy handled the essential task of search tuning and developed complete documentation to empower QVC’s technical and business users.

 The deployment included the development, testing and delivery of 10 Endeca Page Builder standard cartridges.
 These included: